AnkitJha16/RAJ_TOURS/README.md

-## A Tour and Travel agency API
+## A Tour Management System API

-This Api is designed for the travel and Tourism industry in mind.Companies can take this api as inspiration and reuse this api as a boilerplate in adddition to their custom functionalities and requirements.
+This Api is designed for the travel and Tour industry.Tour/Trekking Companies can take this api as inspiration and reuse this api as a boilerplate in adddition to their custom functionalities and requirements.

 # Major current features include :